H01 – Unsolved Problems in Hydrology (UPH)

 Convener: Fernando Nardi (Italy, IAHS)

-Co-Conveners: Jan Seibert (IAHS), Woutert Buytaert (IAHS), Hongchao Fan (IAHS), Wahrmann Vargas Cristina (IAHS), Anil Mishra (UNESCO), Dominique Bérod (WMO)
+Co-Conveners: Jan Seibert (Switzerland, IAHS), Woutert Buytaert (UK, IAHS), Hongchao Fan (China, IAHS), Wahrmann Vargas Cristina (Costa Rica, IAHS), Anil Mishra (UNESCO), Dominique Bérod (WMO)

 Citizen involvement in research and scientific projects have been transformed in the last decade by new and largely accessible sensing and data processing tools.
 Geospatial technologies and low cost equipment (smart phones, cameras, drones, …), allow students, researchers and citizens to gather, analyze, visualize and share a wealth of hydrologic and earth system data at different spatial and temporal scales.
 New opportunities are, thus, arising for addressing the uncertainties and inaccuracies of water resource and risk management models, for a better understanding, monitoring and forecasting of hydro-extremes.
 Citizen science is supporting a new paradigm for hydrology where active citizenship and crowdsourced data have a pivotal role for risk mitigation, communication and awareness.
 This transition requires multi-disciplinary and trans-sectorial knowledge, analytical approaches and data processing methods, spanning from earth-, geo-, hydro- sciences to humanities, social and communication sciences, to synergically define the guidelines and procedures that support effective use of informal human-sensed data for water resource and risk management.
 This symposium seeks contributions on data, tools, methods and procedures that explore the role, value and performances of citizen science for hydrologic and earth science research and projects.